Alexanders101/SPANet/README.md

 3. New Regression and Classification output heads for performing per-event or per-particle predictions.
 4. Gated transformers and linear layers for more robust networks.
 Less hyperparameter optimization.

+### Note
+The configuration `ini` has been deprecated into a configuration `yaml`.
+The conversion should just be to change the syntax a bit, the values should remain the same.
+A conversion script is in the works.

+The dataset format has also changed slighty, but old style datasets can be converted into a new style dataset using [`utils/convert_dataset.py`](utils/convert_dataset.py).

+The old codebase may always be accesed here: [https://github.com/Alexanders101/SPANet/tree/v1.0](https://github.com/Alexanders101/SPANet/tree/v1.0)

 ## Dependencies